CognitiveVR/xrprivacyframework/readme.md

 =========
 # Who this framework is for?

-The XR Privacy Framework (XRPF) is for **app developers** to give their users control of their privacy while collecting additional insights from their applications.
-It is also for **tools developers** wanting to build a transparent privacy standard through the XR ecosystem.
+The XR Privacy Framework (or "XRPF") is for **App Developers** to give their participants control of their data and privacy while collecting additional insights from their applications.
+It is also for **Tool Developers** that want to build a transparent privacy standard through the XR ecosystem.

 # Contributions